 Damage to bones and muscles

-Problems due to anticoagulant therapy (if you had valve surgery)
+Problems because of anticoagulant therapy if you had valve surgery

 Heart attack, stroke, or death